- Plesk for Linux

 Nothing needs to be done.
 Logs are collected with the

-WARNING: As with any other log file, it is strongly recommended that you disable verbosity once you have finished troubleshooting the issue.
-Otherwise, you may quickly run out of free disk space, which will in turn lead to data loss and service downtime.
+Warning: As with any other log file, it is strongly recommended that you disable verbosity once you have finished troubleshooting the issue.
+Otherwise, the server might quickly run out of free disk space, which will in turn lead to data loss and service downtime.
 Server performance will be affected as well.
-Run the following command to turn the verbosity off:

 Add one or more verbose

-For example, the below commands will back up the whole server with maximum verbosity in logs and the command line:
+For example, the below commands will back up the whole server with maximum verbosity in logs and output in a command-line interface:

 # /usr/local/psa/bin/pleskbackup server -vvvvv

-On Windows, multiple verbose options cannot be joined and has to be specified separately:
+On Windows Server, multiple verbose options cannot be joined and has to be specified separately:

 C:\> "%plesk_cli%\pleskbackup" --server -v -v -v -v -v